huggingface/datasets/README.md

 # Print all the available datasets
 print(list_datasets())

-# Load a dataset and print the first examples in the training set
+# Load a dataset and print the first example in the training set
 squad_dataset = load_dataset('squad')
 print(squad_dataset['train'][0])